About Bob Baffert

 - Was inducted into Lone Star Park’s Hall of Fame in 2007.

-- Currently resides in Arcadia, Calif., along with his wife, Jill, a former news anchor at WLKY-32 in Louisville.
+- Currently resides in La Canada, Calif., along with his wife, Jill, a former news anchor at WLKY-32 in Louisville.
 Bob is the father of five children: Taylor, Canyon, Forest, Savannah and Bode.

-- Inducted into Thoroughbred racing's Hall of Fame at Saratoga in 2009.
+- Inducted into Thoroughbred racing's Hall of Fame at Saratoga in 2009 and the Arizona Sports Hall of Fame in 2010.